President, The International Society for Urban Health

-Jo Ivey Boufford, MD, is President of The New York Academy of Medicine.
+Jo Ivey Boufford, MD, is the former president of the New York Academy of Medicine.
 Dr. Boufford is Professor Emeritus of Public Service, Health Policy and Management at the Robert F. Wagner Graduate School of Public Service and Clinical Professor of Pediatrics at New York University School of Medicine.
 She served as Dean of the Robert F. Wagner Graduate School of Public Service at New York University from June 1997 to November 2002.
 Prior to that, she served as Principal Deputy Assistant Secretary for Health in the U.S. Department of Health and Human Services (HHS) from November 1993 to January 1997, and as Acting Assistant Secretary from January 1997 to May 1997.
 While at HHS, she served as the U.S. representative on the Executive Board of the World Health Organization (WHO) from 1994–1997.

 From May 1991 to September 1993, Dr. Boufford served as Director of the King’s Fund College, London, England.
 She served as President of the New York City Health and Hospitals Corporation (HHC) the largest municipal system in the United States, from December 1985 until October 1989.
 In 2010, she was appointed by Governor Cuomo to serve on the New York State Public Health and Health Planning Council.
 She currently serves as Vice Chair of the Council and Chair of its Public Health Committee.
-She also serves on the board of the United Hospital Fund, NYC Health and Hospitals and the Regional Plan Association of New York (check actual name—may not be “of NY”) and the Health Effects Institute.
+She also serves on the board of the United Hospital Fund, NYC Health and Hospitals, the Regional Plan Association, and the Health Effects Institute.